daveRendon/azinsider/docs/content/indexes/_index.md

 <br>

-The following table shows the number of all available, orphaned and planned **Bicep Samples**.
+The following table shows the number of all available **Bicep Samples**.

 {{< moduleStats language="All" moduleType="All" showLanguage=true showClassification=true >}}